Optimal Consumption with Reference to Past Spending Maximum: Main Results

 \section{Main Results}

-For ease of presentation and technical convenience, we only consider the case that $\rho=r>0$ in the main body of the paper.
-The computational results of the general cases that $(i)$ $\rho\neq r>0$ and $(ii)$ $r=0$ and $\rho\geq 0$ are reported in Appendix \ref{appC}.
-To embed the control problem into the Markovian framework and derive the associated HJB equation using dynamic programming arguments, we treat both $X_t$ and $H_t$ as the controlled state processes given the control policy $(c,\pi)$.
-The value function $u(x,h)$ becomes two dimensional depending on variables $x\geq 0$ and $h\geq 0$, namely the initial wealth and the initial reference level for consumption.
-Let us consider the process
+For ease of presentation and technical convenience, we only consider the case that $\rho=r>0$.
+The general cases $(i)$ $\rho\neq r>0$ and $(ii)$ $r=0$ and $\rho\geq 0$ can be handled similarly, leading to more complicated formulas.
+Additional parameter assumptions are therefore required in these general cases to support the optimality in the verification proof, which are beyond the scope of this paper.
+To embed the control problem into a Markovian framework and derive the HJB equation using dynamic programming arguments, we treat both $X_t$ and $H_t$ as the controlled state processes given the control policy $(c,\pi)$.
+The value function $u(x,h)$ depends on both variables $x\geq 0$ and $h\geq 0$, namely the initial wealth and the initial reference level.
+Let us consider

-The martingale optimality principle implies that $(\Gamma_t)_{t\geq 0}$ is a local supermartingale under all admissible controls and $(\Gamma_t)_{t\geq 0}$ is a local martingale given the optimal control (if it exists).
+Heuristically, by the martingale optimality principle, we have that $(\Gamma_t)_{t\geq 0}$ is a local supermartingale under all admissible controls and $(\Gamma_t)_{t\geq 0}$ is a local martingale under the optimal control (if it exists).
+If the function $u(x,h)$ is smooth enough, by applying It\^{o}'s formula to the process $(\Gamma_t)_{t\geq 0}$, we can derive that